 This book shows that Marx's Labor Theory of Value can be understood as integral part of the United Nations's System of National Accounts in the general form given to it by Nobel Laureate Richard Stone and his team in 1968.
 Stone's very general concept of 'total labor costs' indeed fulfills important Marxian propositions, as e.g. 'the law of falling labor content'.
-This measure of 'total labor costs' confirms Marx's theory of exploitation empirically without any need for 'value / price invariance principles' between 'essence' and 'appearance' and also without any need for so-called 'prices of production', a purely hypothetical intermediate pricing system behind average market prices.
-The UN's SNA of 1990, in particular its new measurement of labor productivity -- due to its incompetent revisions -- however no longer provides this set of coherently defined concepts and propositions -- for which no 'transformation problem' whatsoever has to be solved or even to be formulated, in analytical 'Marx's Economics' the vulgar form of Marxism after the 1980's.
+This measure of 'total labor costs' confirms Marx's theory of exploitation empirically without any need for 'value / price invariance principles' between 'essence' and 'appearance' (a weakness in Capital III) and also without any need for so-called 'prices of production', a purely hypothetical intermediate pricing system between value and average market prices.
+No 'transformation problem' whatsoever has to be solved or even to be formulated, if Richard Stone's Approach is accepted.
+The UN's SNA of 1990 however, containing a stupidly revised measurement of labor Productivity, no longer provides Stone's coherently defined measure as basis for the 'Analytical Marxian Economics' of the 1980's, ignoring the vulgar Marxist form that dominated the understanding of Marx' Capital and capitalism thereafter.

 This website provides a public domain (non-commercial) platform, the preliminary chapters of which have now appeared in finalized form as book at Edward Elgar Publishing in July 2018.